gnafhan/gnafhan/README.md

 - Im very bad on UI/UX or front-end

-- I hate PHP ngl

 <h2><img src="https://emojis.slackmojis.com/emojis/images/1579216111/7550/pikachu_wave.gif?1579216111" align="center"
                 width="28" /> What I currently do: </h2>

 - 🔭 I'm working on some secret stuff.
-- 🌱 I’m currently learning React and ExpressJS.
+- 🌱 I’m currently learning React JS and ExpressJS.
 - 👯 I’m looking to collaborate on Frontend-Web and Backend-web projects.
 - 🤔 I’m looking for help with React.
 - 💬 Ask me about Back-end Web Development, Front-end Web Development, Any tech-related stuff.